emoriarty/jekyll-notion/README.md

 * `sort`: the database query sort,
 * `frontmatter`: additional frontmatter to append to each page in the collection.

-Note: Only one database is available.
+Note: Only one notion database is available.

 And that's all.
 Each page in the notion database will be included in the selected collection.